 \subsection{Defining Treatment Status}

-The ``bridging-based'' matrix factorization algorithm that classifies community notes as ``helpful'' is run every hour.
-While, the majority of notes classified as helpful remain helpful for the 48 hour duration that we analyze note effects, some notes lose their helpful status.
-In our analysis, if a post had a helpful note at any point, even if it was later reclassified as unhelpful, we consider it to be a part of the treatment group for the entirety of its life.
-Of 6,753 treated posts in our analysis, 5,362 had a helpful note for the entire 48 hour period after they first received one (79.4\%), meaning 20.6\% of posts at some point experienced at least one additional change in status.
+X runs the ``bridging-based'' matrix factorization algorithm that classifies community notes as ``helpful'' every hour.
+While the majority of notes classified as ``helpful'' remain ``helpful'' for the 48-hour period over which we analyze the effects of the notes, some notes lose their ``helpful'' status.
+In our analysis, if a post had a ``helpful'' note at any point, even if it was later reclassified as ``needs more ratings'' or ``not helpful,'' we consider it part of the treatment group for its entire lifespan.
+Of the 6,757 treated posts in our analysis, 5,366 had a ``helpful'' note for the entire 48-hour period after first receiving one (79.4\%), meaning that 20.6\% of posts experienced at least one additional change in status.

-Helpful to unhelpful transitions tend to occur after many viewers have already seen a post.
-The median transition occurred 15.5 hours after posts were originally rated helpful and 65.9\% of views for posts that made a helpful-to-unhelpful transition occurred while the post had a helpful note.
-Together, these facts result in most views for treated posts overall occurring when the posts have notes attached: among all treated posts, 93.4\% of views in the 48 hours after note attachment occurred while posts were rated helpful.
+Transitions from ``helpful'' to ``needs more ratings'' or ``not helpful'' tend to occur after many viewers have already seen a post.
+The median transition occurred 15.5 hours after posts were originally rated ``helpful.''
+In fact, 65.9\% of views for posts with notes that lost ``helpful'' status occurred while the post had a ``helpful'' note.
+Together, these facts indicate that most views of treated posts occur when the posts have notes attached: among all treated posts, 93.4\% of views in the 48 hours after note attachment occurred while the posts had ``helpful'' notes.

-Only one note can be attached to a post at a time, and in cases where multiple notes are found to be helpful for a given post, one is selected randomly by X to be shown.
-Of the 6,753 treated posts, 854 had more than one note found helpful in the 48 hours after initial note attachment (12.6\%).
-For posts with multiple notes rated as helpful, we use the note that was first to receive a helpful rating to determine the treatment time.
-Considering all treated posts, there were a total of 7,759 notes potentially shown with the 6,753 treated posts in the 48 hours following first note attachment.
+Only one note can be attached to a post at a time, and when multiple notes are classified as ``helpful'' for a given post, X randomly selects one to display.
+Of the 6,757 treated posts, 852 had more than one note classified as ``helpful'' in the 48 hours after initial note attachment (12.6\%).
+For posts with multiple ``helpful'' notes, we use the note that first received a ``helpful'' status to determine the treatment time.
+Considering all treated posts, there were a total of 7,756 notes potentially shown with the 6,757 treated posts in the 48 hours following the first note attachment.